Yu1e/obsidian-inline-checkbox/README.md

 # Inline Checkbox Plugin for Obsidian

 A plugin that transforms Unicode symbols into styled interactive checkboxes and numbered markers directly in your text.
+Attention!
+These inline checkboxes are not tasks and are not recognized by Obsidian or task plugins; they are for visual styling only.

 ## Features